We tried out four ride-sharing apps - Uber, Zoomy, Green Cabs and ihail - to see how they stacked up.

-Uber’s rise has shaken up the global taxi market.
-Its model, which uses an app enabling drivers and passengers to interact directly, is simpler and more efficient than the old system of phoning an exchange to request a car.
+The past decade has seen the rise of ride-sharing services, pushed by the popularity of Uber.
+The model – which uses an app enabling drivers and passengers to interact directly – is simpler, cheaper, and more efficient than the old system of phoning an exchange to request a car.

-One of the benefits of ride-share services is you have more information compared to a traditional taxi.
+One of the benefits of ride-share services is you have more information compared to a taxi.
 You know exactly how far away your ride is (the car is shown on a map in real time), the rough amount you’ll pay (often less than a taxi ride of the same distance), and you can see the route the car is taking (via the app).
-Your request is also matched to the nearest available driver, so there’s no waiting while a driver comes from all the way across town.

-The ride-share booking process is fast and efficient, but it does have drawbacks.
-Some of the apps we tried can’t specify if you need to transport a large number of people or if you have a lot of luggage (cars are required to have four doors and five seat belts, but there are no specifications regarding vehicle size).
-So, you could have five people trying to squeeze into a small four-door hatchback.
+Of the apps we trialled, only Green Cabs lets you specify if you need to transport a large number of people or a lot of luggage (ride-share cars are required to have four doors and five seat belts, but there are no specifications regarding vehicle size).
+So, you could have four passengers trying to squeeze into a small four-door hatchback.

 Some registered taxi drivers and other professional drivers have signed up to work for ride-share companies, so your driver may already have all their credentials from that job.

 App: Uber’s app is the slickest of the bunch.
 It’s integrated with Google Maps, meaning the destination search function is fast and accurate (you can also order an Uber from Google Maps.)
-The accuracy of the car’s location was a little off, meaning the car had often arrived even though the app said it was still en route.
-The app requires permission to know your location even when you aren’t using it.
+The accuracy of the car’s location was a little off, meaning sometimes the car had arrived even though the app said it was still en route.
+The app can also show you the colour of the car coming to pick you up.

-During times of demand, “surge pricing” kicks in.
+Interestingly, the trip into town was twice almost as expensive ($21) as the trip out ($12).
+During times of demand, when nearly everyone wants a ride, “surge pricing” kicks in.
 Surge pricing is a multiplier on your booking.
 The app informs you when surge pricing is in effect, and how much it is, before you book.
 For example, a rider may see a surge multiplier of 1.3x or 2.1x on the base amount.

 Overview: If you have no issues with Uber’s practices, then this is, hands-down, the best ride-share service.
 The app is simple to use and works well.